-Plexus is increasingly seen as the vanguard of this change, hence we are often asked to interpret the industry tealeaves by clients, the media and industry groups.
+Plexus is increasingly seen as the vanguard of this change, hence we are often asked to interpret the industry tea leaves by clients, the media and industry groups.

-Perhaps the most dominant ongoing shift will be an irreversible move towards demand for Legal services that are faster, better and cheaper.
+Perhaps the most dominant ongoing shift will be an irreversible move toward demand for Legal services that are faster, better, and cheaper.
 In fact, recent research is contrary to conventional wisdom: clients prioritise faster and cheaper over better – Only 26% of business partners agree or strongly agree with the statement: “The services provided by my Legal team were of sufficient value to my department to justify the time and resources we spent.”

 This shift will increase the power of procurement in the Legal buying process; it will devalue ‘relationships’ as the dominant procurement criterion and provide stiff headwinds for those providers at the ‘premium’ end of the spectrum.

 As economic pressures force large clients of traditional Law Firms to shift from ‘premium’ to ‘value’ orientation, GCs will increasingly move their ‘share of wallet’ to alternate Legal providers such as Plexus, innovative technologies (such as our pLEXlogic automation tools), and value-centric traditional service providers (such a ‘boutiques’).

 Big firms will come under increasing pressure to tangibly demonstrate that ‘bigger is better’ through economies of scale, cross-practice synergies and/or value enhancements.
 The likely outcome will be the splintering of these firms into ‘super-premium mid-tiers’ and more traditional boutiques providing high-margin advice on the pointiest areas of the law.